Salt Lake City

 A thriving city surrounded by natural wonders

-Salt Lake’s urban landscape is transforming at an exponential rate, and the fruits of this transformation are increasingly enjoyable.
+Salt Lake’s urban landscape is changing exponentially, and the fruits of this transformation are increasingly enjoyable.
 The Natural History Museum of Utah houses world-class exhibitions in a gorgeous building in the foothills.
 The outdoor City Creek Shopping Center features over 90 stores and restaurants and has two fully retractable glass roofs, ensuring a year-round, climate-controlled environment.
 Other highlights include the architecturally astounding Salt Lake Public Library, the Leonardo Science and Culture Museum, and the Rio Tinto Stadium, home of the Real Salt Lake soccer team.
-A brand new performing arts center will open in 2016.
+The Eccles Theater performing arts center opened on Main Street in 2016.

 There’s a reason Salt Lake was recently named the USA’s “Least Stressed City.”
-From the moment you arrive, you’ll notice that things are pretty hassle-free around here.
+From the moment you arrive, you’ll notice that things are relatively hassle-free.
 Services and amenities are always close by, the streets are easy to navigate, public transportation is punctual, and an extensive shareable bike program lets you cruise around downtown for a charge that amounts to pocket change.

 The Gateway to Utah’s Wild Places

 Utah is famous for its natural wonders, which span everything from towering desert spires to lush alpine forests.
 There are five national parks within a couple hours’ drive, and Salt Lake is the perfect place to plan and unwind from your adventures.
-Even closer are 11 world-class ski resorts, a distinction which has earned Salt Lake the moniker of “Ski City,” the only place in the nation where you can spend the day skiing, the evening at the symphony and the night in the club or the hotel bar.
+Even closer are 11 world-class ski resorts, a distinction that earned Salt Lake the moniker of “Ski City,” where you can spend the day skiing, the evening at the symphony and the night in the club or the hotel bar.